 - Students must be on time and ready to begin work at 8:00 a.m. - Homework or appropriate reading material must be brought by the students.
-Students will be expected to work for the entire time. - Students will remain seated except as permitted by the supervisor. - Sleeping is prohibited. - One break will be scheduled by the supervisor. - Talking is prohibited. - No walkmans or any other electronics are allowed. - No drinks, food, candy, etc. are allowed. - Students who fail to follow these rules or disrespect the supervisor will be dismissed from Saturday School.
+Students will be expected to work for the entire time. - Students will remain seated except as permitted by the supervisor. - Sleeping is prohibited. - One break will be scheduled by the supervisor. - Talking is prohibited. - No electronic devices are allowed. - No drinks (other than those available for purchase at the school), food, candy, etc. are allowed. - Students who fail to follow these rules or disrespect the supervisor will be dismissed from Saturday School.
 Consequences have been listed earlier.